ma8sa/Lane-Detector/README.md

 - [x] Start the readme
 - [ ] mention about Prerequisites
 - [ ] Mention about the parameters in readme.md
+- [ ] Mention about what input the codes take and thier subsewuent output and folders

 ## How To use :
 1. Get segmented images in appropriate folders.